Karla-Stein/sisters-in-cash/README.md

 **Information Architecture**
 - **Navigation Menu**:
-  - Accessible links in the navbar, including Home, Community, All Episodes, Events, Be out guest, Sponsoring and a dropdown of all podcast contributer.
+  - Accessible links in the navbar, including Home, Community, All Episodes, Events, Be our guest, Sponsoring and a dropdown of all podcast contributer.
 - **Hierarchy**:
   - Clear call-to-action's